BhargavPurohit07/Microfrontend-Module-Federation-React/README.md

 # point keep in mind
 ```
 - remote means who share the code
+- if remote code is change no need to redeploy the host code
 - host means who uses the code
 - both can be remote or host no restrication
 - we can commuicate react with vue or any other framework no restrication